Geronimo Meynier

 Even though the fourteen-year-old Geronimo Meynier became a well-paid celebrity in the mid-1950s, he retained his boyish immediacy, which is evidenced, among other things, by the note mentioned in the biographies about his arrival at the festival in Venice on a second-class train.
 With his sympathetic face and natural acting, he also appealed to other filmmakers and became the cast representative of teenage boys.
-He got a minor role in the film GUENDALINA (1957) directed by Alberto Lattuada, then he got a bigger opportunity in the romantic comedy LOVE AND GOSSIP (Amore e chiacchiere, 1958) directed by Alessandro Blasetti, in which his father was the famous Vittorio de Sica.
+He got a minor role in the film Guendalina (1957) directed by Alberto Lattuada, then he got a bigger opportunity in the romantic comedy Love and Chatter (Amore e chiacchiere, 1958) directed by Alessandro Blasetti, in which his father was the famous Vittorio de Sica.

-As an eighteen-year-old, Meynier starred in six films in 1959, the most successful domestic title being the World War I comedy THE GREAT WAR (La grande guerra, 1959), where, however, he flashed only in a minor role as a messenger.
-On the contrary, he played big roles again in mediocre comedies of that time (PRVNÍ LÁSKA - Primo amore, 1959; WINTER HOLIDAYS - Vacanze d'inverno, 1959).
-He got even bigger opportunities in extremely successful comedies alongside the famous comedian Totò (TOTÒ, FABRIZI AND THE YOUTH OF TODAY – Totò, Fabrizi e giovanni d'oggi, 1960; TOTÒTRUFFA, 1962).
+As an eighteen-year-old, Meynier starred in six films in 1959, the most successful domestic title being the World War I comedy The Great War (La grande guerra, 1959), where, however, he flashed only in a minor role as a messenger.
+On the contrary, he played big roles again in mediocre comedies of that time (First Love - Primo amore, 1959; Winter Holidays - Vacanze d'inverno, 1959).
+He got even bigger opportunities in extremely successful comedies alongside the famous comedian Totò (Toto, Fabrizi and the Young People Today – Totò, Fabrizi e giovani d'oggi, 1960; Totòtruffa 62, 1962).

-Meynier's filmography closes with the title role of Romeo in the adaptation of Shakespeare's classic drama ROMEO AND JULIE (Giulietta e Romeo, 1964) directed by Riccardo Freda.
+Meynier's filmography closes with the title role of Romeo in the adaptation of Shakespeare's classic drama Romeo and Juliet (Romeo e Giulietta, 1964) directed by Riccardo Freda.
 Although this film went through Italian cinemas without much interest, it was a great success, for example, in Japan, where Geronimo received thousands of letters from female admirers.
 However, Geronimo Meynier resigned to another film career; the reason was not only the general crisis of Italian cinematography, but also the problematic transformation of child actors into male roles.